Methods of detecting exoplanets: Transit imaging

-An optical/infrared interferometer array doesn't collect as much light as a single telescope of equivalent size, but has the resolution of a single telescope the size of the array.
-For bright stars, this resolving power could be used to image a star's surface during a transit event and see the shadow of the planet transiting.
+An optical/infrared interferometer array (e.g, the proposed 16 interferometer-array of the Big Fringe Telescope) doesn't collect as much light as a single telescope of equivalent size, but has the resolution of a single telescope the size of the array.
+For bright stars, this resolving power could be used to image a star's surface during a transit event and observe the shadow of the planet transiting.
 This could provide a direct measurement of the planet's angular radius and, via parallax, its actual radius.
-This is more accurate than radius estimates based on transit photometry, which are dependent on stellar radius estimates which depend on models of star characteristics.
+This is more accurate than radius estimates based on transit photometry, which are dependent on stellar radius estimates which in turn depend on models of star characteristics.
 Imaging also provides more accurate determination of the inclination than photometry does.

-Magnetospheric radio emissions
+Magnetospheric (auroral) radio emissions

-Radio emissions from magnetospheres could be detected with future radio telescopes.
-This could enable determination of the rotation rate of a planet, which is difficult to detect otherwise.

-Auroral radio emissions

-Auroral radio emissions from giant planets with plasma sources, such as Jupiter's volcanic moon Io, could be detected with radio telescopes such as LOFAR.
+Auroral radio emissions from exoplanet magnetospheres could be detected with radio telescopes.
+The emission may be caused by the exoplanet's magnetic field interacting with a stellar wind, adjacent plasma sources (such as Jupiter's volcanic moon Io travelling through its magnetosphere) or the interaction of the magnetic field with the interstellar medium.
+Although several discoveries have been claimed, thus far, none have been verified.
+The most sensitive searches for direct radio emissions from exoplanet magnetic fields, or from exoplanet magnetic fields interacting with those from their host stars, have been conducted with the Arecibo radio telescope.

+In addition to allowing for a study of exoplanet magnetic fields, radio emissions may be used to measure the interior rotation rate of an exoplanet.